 The earliest computers evolved rapidly to exploit their rapid processing power in a way that appears to be able to make progress on many tasks simultaneously, when in fact they are switching between tasks very quickly and exploiting idle periods in one process to make progress on another.
 This is multiplexing, and the computer you are reading this on is doing it too.
 Every time you hit a key or click the mouse it diverts attention to what you want, while the rest of the time it is doing something else, i.e. absolutely nothing most of the time, which is terribly wasteful.
 The objective is clear then, if you have an office full of typists you must find a way of multiplexing all their messages onto one, rather slow communications link.
 The answer is to use a computer - and in the mid-1970s one was designed and it was a 7502.
 The 7502 took care of the typists more or less rapid progress at pressing keys, updated their view of the data on the screen, and stored all the data until the transaction was complete.
 The mainframe application would have no knowledge of what was going on at the end of the line, but when the typist had completed the entry and pressed SEND the data would be packed up, transmitted in the next available interval and made available for processing.
 A response that the message was received properly would be expected, so that errors could be dealt with, and eventually a new screen would be loaded locally, or an outbound message displayed.
 Naturally there had been generations of such hardware previously, but they all fitted in air-conditioned computer rooms, while the 7502 was designed to work unobtrusively and unsupervised in offices.

 ICL were not the only people pursuing the idea of using small, specialised computers for handling input/output tasks to leave the central processor alone to get on with number-crunching.
-The KDF-9 at Leeds University (where I used it to compile Algol60 programmes) was remarkable for using a PDP-8 minicomputer to handle a couple of dozen teletypes.
-Seymour Cray, designer of the World's fastest computer of the day, the CDC7600, incorporated a number of smaller CDC120A satellite processors to rid the processor of ALL its I/O tasks - but as the CDC7600 had ten separate processing units optimised for handling different types of instructions, the idea of being involved in the tedious wait for magnetic or paper tape data was laughable.
+The KDF-9 at Leeds University (which I used to compile Algol60 programmes) was remarkable for using a PDP-8 minicomputer to handle a couple of dozen teletypes, decoding their transmissions bit-by-bit.
+Seymour Cray, designer of the World's fastest computer of the day, the CDC7600, incorporated a number of smaller CDC120A satellite processors to rid the CPU of ALL its I/O tasks - but as the CDC7600 CPU had ten separate processing units optimised for handling different types of instructions, the idea of being involved in the tedious wait for magnetic or paper tape data was laughable.